 During the deployment of the appliance, you select a deployment type of vCenter Server with an embedded Platform Services Controller, Platform Services Controller, or vCenter Server with an external Platform Services Controller.
 When you deploy a Platform Services Controller appliance, you can create a VMware vCenter® Single Sign-On™ domain or join an existing domain.
 For information about the vCenter Server and Platform Services Controller deployment types and the deployment topologies with external Platform Services Controller instances, see vSphere Installation and Setup.

 The vCenter Server Appliance is supported on VMware ESXi™ 5.5 and later.
 The appliance package contains the following software:

-Platform Services Controller that contains all of the necessary services for running vCenter Server such as vCenter Single Sign-On, License service, and VMware Certificate Authority
+- Platform Services Controller that contains all the necessary services for running vCenter Server such as vCenter Single Sign-On, License service, and VMware Certificate Authority

 For detailed information about the Platform Services Controller, see Platform Services Controller Administration.